-- Ite 24-hour on call number. - O the provision of critical incident counselling and support. - planned respite care for permanent foster carers.
+- the 24-hour on call number. - the provision of critical incident counselling and support. - planned respite care for permanent foster carers.
 Respite is provided as a support to placement stability normally for no more than one weekend per month.
-In exceptional circumstances Program Managers can - initial and ongoing training for foster carer. - access to UAC's Clinical Support and Education Support Teams. - Consultations with experts in the management of difficult behaviours or other issues. - Opportunities for networking with other foster carers.
+In exceptional circumstances Program Managers can approve up to seven days.
+More than seven days must be approved by the Principal Officer or their delegate. - initial and ongoing training for foster carer. - access to UAC's Clinical Support and Education Support Teams. - consultations with experts in the management of difficult behaviours or other issues. - opportunities for networking with other foster carers.